egorf/reach-docs-common/tutorials/gps-post-processing.md

 Start [RTKLIB RTKCONV](https://files.emlid.com/RTKLIB/rtkconv_emlid_b27.exe) after downloading raw files from Reach to your PC.

 * Add your rover raw log in the first field and choose output directory.
 * Choose format of your log in pop-down menu.
 Set format to u-blox if logs downloaded from each device.
-Otherwise, choose RTCM3 if base and rover logs were recieved from rover.
+Otherwise, choose RTCM3 if base and rover logs were received from rover.

 <div style="text-align: center;"><img src="../img/reach/post-processing/rtkconv_format.png" style="width: 600px;"></div>